Kanakgiri/Case-Study-1-Dannys-Diner/README.md

 Danny has shared with you 3 key datasets for this case study:

-- sales
+- Sales
-- menu
+- Menu
-- members
+- Members

 ## Case Study Questions